 World’s TOP 100 Green Destinations is a new ranking of tourist destinations according to their sustainability credentials.
-Sustainable tourism development being a key topic for our Sustainability Leaders initiative, this index comes with high hopes and expectations.
+Sustainable tourism development being a key topic for destinations around the world, this index comes with high hopes and expectations.

-For destination managers and marketers, the Green Destinations initiative offers a way to identify best practice examples and to benchmark your own initiatives.
+For destination managers and marketers, the Green Destinations initiative offers a way to identify best practice examples and to benchmark their own initiatives.

-Long gone are the times where DMOs could afford to focus on destination marketing and branding for the mere sake of increasing visitors.
-Authentic experiences and healthy stays are what today’s discerning travellers yearn for, with the consequence that destinations, such as New Zealand, are now looking for ways to attract fewer visitors who stay longer and spend more money (read our interview with Tourism New Zealand CEO Kevin Bowler).
+Long gone are the times where DMOs could afford to focus on destination marketing and branding for the mere sake of increasing visitor numbers.
+Authentic experiences and healthy stays are what today’s discerning travellers yearn for.
+The consequence is that destinations, such as New Zealand, are now looking for ways to attract fewer visitors who stay longer and spend more money (see our interview with Tourism New Zealand CEO Kevin Bowler).

-The TOP 100 Green Destinations ranking (a certification custom-tailored to the needs of destinations is in the making) identifies those destinations which provide what those visitors are looking for, making them more future-proof.
+The TOP 100 Green Destinations ranking identifies those destinations which provide what those visitors are looking for, making them more future-proof.

 Green Destinations provides a global platform for ambitious destinations eager to improve their quality and sustainability, from their own strengths, in a measurable and transparent way.

 The new initiative defines the term “Green Destination” as a tourism destination (city, town, island, National Park, resort area, etc.) that: